Generic name: senna [ SEN-nah ]

 What other drugs will affect senna?

-Do not take senna without medical advice if you are using any of the following medications:
+Do not take senna without medical advice if you are using the following medications:

 More about Fletchers Castoria (senna)